 1 Breakfast

 As a leading hub for German culture, commerce and architecture, Düsseldorf is a must-visit city for any travelers on the Rhine.
-Here, you will have multiple options for the day’s excursion.
+Here, you have multiple options for the day’s excursion.
 Explore this grand city on the Rhine by joining a walking tour, concluding with a tasting of Altbier, a local specialty brewed using traditional techniques.
 Alternatively, cover more ground with an active bike tour of the city.
 If you’re feeling adventurous, take a brief trip to the nearby city of Cologne.
-Join a guided tour through the enchanting Old Town, where you will see sites such as the Cologne Rathaus, Germany’s oldest town hall; the Fishmarkt, which dates back to the 12th century and the Great St. Martin Church.
+Join a guided tour through the enchanting Old Town, where you can see sites such as the Cologne Rathaus, Germany’s oldest town hall; the Fishmarkt, which dates back to the 12th century and the Great St. Martin Church.

 Day 12: Amsterdam, Netherlands | Disembark